 You are responsible for looking at characters and gathering enough information to be able to identify them again in the future.
 If you do not or cannot describe a character after meeting them, you do not and cannot recognize them the next time you meet them just because you recognize their name.
 Characters can be disguised, wearing different clothing, have different hair styling, and even impersonate other characters to a degree.
 Make sure you are taking the time to get to know the locations, objects, and characters around you, or resign yourself to not recognizing any of them In Character.

-Talking to other players OOCly about IC events is strictly against the rules.
-Do not do it or you will be banned.
+Talking to other players OOCly about IC events is strictly against the @rules.
+Do not do it or you will be suspended.
 Using OOC info ICly in cases like this (via off game chats, or local OOC, or global OOC or real life) is terrible for the game and cheating.

 WHEN IN DOUBT - ASK